sheckuntangle/traffic_gen/README.md

 # Usage

-These command will ask how many clients and create the containers ngfw-traffic mfw-traffic
+These command will ask how many clients and create the containers: ngfw-traffic mfw-traffic

-This command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder.
+This command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder: trafficlogs

 # To run containers manually